alexphelps/server-error-pages/README.md

 **Quick Details**
 * Unbranded and generic informational text for the user
 * Single HTML files, no directory structure required
-* Javascript to get the current domain for content and redirect to domain root.
+* Javascript to get the current domain and for optional LUA variables
 * Based on Bootstrap 3
 * Uses Bootstrap CDN from NetDNA
 * Uses Fontawesome CDN from NetDNA
 * HTML5 Validated
 * Isup.me integration on network error pages (502 & 504) for the user to check if the error is just for them
 * Minimal javascript, no jquery no bootstrap javascript.
+* Template for easy edit, and script for create templates
 * NGINX quick start config

 **Error Pages Included**